 In order to power the city, monsters have to scare children so that they scream.
-However, the children are toxic to the monsters, and after a child gets through, two monsters realize things may not be what they think.
+However, the children are toxic to the monsters, and after a child gets through, 2 monsters realize things may not be what they think.

 The toys are mistakenly delivered to a day-care center instead of the attic right before Andy leaves for college, and it's up to Woody to convince the other toys that they weren't abandoned and to return home.

 Growing up can be a bumpy road, and it's no exception for Riley, who is uprooted from her Midwest life when her father starts a new job in San Francisco.
 Like all of us, Riley is guided by her emotions - Joy, Fear, Anger, Disgust and Sadness.
 The emotions live in Headquarters, the control center inside Riley's mind, where they help advise her through everyday life.
 As Riley and her emotions struggle to adjust to a new life in San Francisco, turmoil ensues in Headquarters.
 Although Joy, Riley's main and most important emotion, tries to keep things positive, the emotions conflict on how best to navigate a new city, house and school.Written by

 Do you ever look at someone and wonder, "What is going on inside their head?"
 Well, I know.
-Well, um, I know Riley' head.
+Well, I know Riley's head.

 See more »

 280 of 585 people found this review helpful.

 Was this review helpful to you?